Organic jojoba is the clear winner!

 Carriers are natural vegetable oils, butters, and waxes that you can use to dilute essential oils for topical application.
-(Most can also be used for skin care without any essential oils at all.)
+(Most can also be applied topically for skin care without any essential oils at all.)

 Our founders had 45 carriers to choose from.

-Imagine our surprise when all three said the exact same thing: They all love jojoba oil!
+Imagine our surprise when all three said the exact same thing: They all love organic jojoba oil!

 “I love the neutral aroma for blending, and the texture that jojoba has when I smooth it on my skin.
 I also adore the plant!”

 “Jojoba is the best carrier all around for any blend I want to apply to my skin.
 This is my constant go-to for topical blending!”

 “Jojoba is so easy to use.
 It’s gentle and nourishing for all skin types.
 Even sensitive skin usually responds well to it.
 Its aroma doesn’t compete with essential oils and it has a long shelf life.”